Most recent posts

 Search

-How Vicki Parry REALLY screwed up!
+How Vicki Parry screwed me!

-A lawyer myself, why did I delegate to another lawyer delicate tasks of such real importance?
 Well, you’ve heard the old joke about the lawyer who represented himself?
 He had an idiot for a client!

 And I am NOT a divorce lawyer.
 Nor do I ever go to court for clients.

-She came very well recommended.
+Vicki came very well recommended.
 “She’s a real terrier,” announced a colleague, “and if you don’t hire her your ex will!
 She’s THE family lawyer in the County.”
 Gary Britton, a well-respected Santa Cruz lawyer and grandfather of my sons Nick and Tom, confirmed her recommendation.

 The introductory paragraph of my initial 30-page letter to Vicki (plus numerous attachments) giving her a lot of information.